-As a parent, have you ever stopped to consider what you are looking for in your kids?
-I know I have been guilty of looking for the bad, rather than the good in my kids!
+As a parent,what are you looking for in your kids?
+I know I have been guilty of looking for the bad, rather than the good in my children!

 Due to an experience I had, my eyes were opened to the fact that I often focus on the negative, rather than the positive that I see in my kids.
 The experience was some simple criticism about a job I had done.
 In response to that criticism, I thought about the fact that you can do a job right for a long time and never hear a word about it.
 However, as soon as you do a little thing wrong, you hear all about it!
 The good is forgotten and never mentioned.